thomaskien/whisper-praxis-voicemail/readme.md

 hardware
 ===
+* your existing computer with an email client installed
 * 1 separate old or a very powerful machine (if used as a server for other stuff)
 * needs 8GB of RAM
   - computer crashes if less RAM installed / not enough free ram (CAVE)